Breadcrumb

 You may not have any symptoms in the early stages of melanoma.
 Or a melanoma may be sore, or it may itch or bleed.

-Most melanomas start as a new skin growth on unmarked skin.
-The growth may change colour, shape, or size.
-These types of changes are an early sign that the growth is melanoma.
 But melanoma can also develop in an existing mole or other mark on the skin.
-Or it may look like a bruise that isn't healing or show up as a brown or black streak under a fingernail or toenail.
+Or it may look like a bruise that isn't healing.
+Or it might show up as a brown or black streak under a fingernail or toenail.

 Signs of melanoma